Integrations

 Use the NFTX protocol to access liquidity for NFT buys and sells within marketplaces and aggregators

-NFTX is an NFT liquidity protocol that can be integrated into other NFT marketplace or NFT aggregator (both Gem and Uniswap have already integrated with NFTX).
+NFTX is an NFT liquidity protocol that can be integrated into other NFT marketplace or NFT aggregator (both and have already integrated with NFTX).

 The steps for displaying the items on your NFT marketplace include